freshsomebody/strategic-cache/README.md

 # Strategic Cache
 [![Build Status](https://travis-ci.com/freshsomebody/strategic-cache.svg?branch=master)](https://travis-ci.com/freshsomebody/strategic-cache)

 `strategic-cache` is a cache module that equips various [Workbox-like cache strategies](https://developers.google.com/web/tools/workbox/modules/workbox-strategies) to allow you to determine how and when to response and/or update cache data easily.
-Besides, its cache implementation is separated from the application interface, which means you can use any cache store you want, as long as it fits with the interface.
+Additionally, its cache implementation is separated from the application interface, which means you can use any cache store you want, as long as it fits with the interface.

 ## Installation
 ```shell